Connected Multiomics Walkthrough

 Detect Differential Methylation

-The Detect Differential Methylation task can be used for differential test on the regional data generated from the Get Regional Methylation task.
+The Detect Differential Methylationarrow-up-right task can be used for differential test on the regional data generated from the Get Regional Methylation task.
 It converts Beta-values to M-values and uses these to perform ANOVA differential expression analysis.

-• Click on Get Regional Methylation data node.
+• Click on Annotated regions data node.

 • Define and add comparison, then click Finish.

 Click Volcano icon next to the comparison name, and icons buttons in View columns to open visualizations and additional details on the results.
+The volcano plot dashboard opens to a volcano plot, a differential result table, and dotplots for the top 4 results.
+From the volcano plot, we can see most of the AML regions in our data are hypomethylated in patients carrying DNMT3A R882 mutation.

-Dual-omics Analysis With Variants Data
+Analysis On DNA Variants Data

 Filter Variants

 Filtering is recommended and subjective to the study.
-For examples, you may want to filter the data to remove variants with low variants quality, and/or filter to include sample group of interest (e.g., samples involved in the DMRs comparison).
+For examples, you may want to filter the data to remove variants with low variants quality, and/or filter to include a sample group of interest (e.g., samples involved in the DMRs comparison).

 • Click on Variants data node.